tiktop101/CC-DirectGPU-Mod/README.md

 Installation

-    Download the latest DirectGPU JAR from releases
+    Download the latest DirectGPU JAR

     Place in your Minecraft mods folder